 Pictures from our January 21 Fiesta

 Ages: 5th-7th grade

 Tweens are invited to join this group for snacks and to talk about what they’re reading.
-There are 3 titles to choose from for the next meeting: We are holding advance copies of “Lucky Broken Girl” as well as “Booked” & “Crossover” by Kwame Alexander.
-Read one or all!
+There are 3 titles to choose from for the next meeting: We are holding copies of Newbery winner “Girl who Drank the Moon” by Kelly Branhill & “One for the Murphys” by Lynda Hunt.
+Read one or both!
 Please stop by to check out your copy.
 Newcomers welcome any time.